-Carelabs is authorized provider of Electrical Installation’s Study, Analysis, Inspection, and Certification services in UAE, and provide Third Party Inspection of Electrical Installation.
+Carelabs is authorized provider of Electrical Installation’s Study, Analysis, Inspection, and Certification services in UAE, Middle East, Africa & Europe and provide Third Party Inspection of Electrical Installation.

 A third-party inspection company is a business organization complying with the ISO 17020 standard.
 Third party inspection agencies are involved in inspection and testing.
 In simple words any other agency other than DEWA, SEWA or any other government agency, who conduct inspection, fall under third party inspection category.

 An ‘Electrical installation’ according to the IEE Wiring Regulations, is ‘an Assembly of associated electrical equipment to fulfil a specific purpose and having certain Co-ordinated characteristics.
 Growing concern for public safety and the increasing complexity of today’s fixed electrical installations in domestic, commercial and industrial premises places extra responsibility on electrical test engineers who are charged with verifying conformity to today’s stringent international standard.
 Thus inspection of installations are done periodically and often nowadays.

 The visual inspection is first carried out to confirm that permanently wired electrical equipment is in compliance with the safety requirements and not visibly damaged, and that fire barriers, protective-, monitoring-, isolating and switching devices, and all relevant documentation are present.
 After this inspection, electrical testing may commence Other methods are not precluded provided they give equally valid results.
 Only with the appropriate experience and training, safe clothing, and the right test tools is a person considered competent to test installations.
 When testing is undertaken it should be ensured that adequate precautions are taken to avoid damage or injury to people, equipment or property, and ensured that unauthorized persons are kept away from danger.